Community Support & Education

 When a tragedy strikes, Sharing Kindness responds to grieving children, families, and our Cape Cod community by assisting in developing and implementing a compassionate response to the death.
 Whether from illness, accident, homicide, or suicide, Sharing Kindness offers clinically led grief- and trauma- informed support.

-Our Community Crisis Grief Response program provides a safe space where people can connect with others and receive support and resources as they begin to navigate their grief journeys.
+Our Legacy Crisis Grief Response program provides a safe space where people can connect with others and receive support and resources as they begin to navigate their grief journeys.

 Contact us for more information or to arrange a session for your workplace, school or community group.